Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 </div>

-The limitations of alternative-based approaches, in particular concerning API and ABI compatibility, make it desirable to use a wrapper library to abstract over different implementations.
+The limitations of alternative-based approaches, in particular concerning API and ABI compatibility, make it desirable to use a multiplexing library to abstract over different implementations.
 One such a library is [FlexiBLAS](https://www.mpi-magdeburg.mpg.de/projects/flexiblas).
 It is already used in Fedora (see: [Fedora documentation: Linear Algebra